shhphp/SHH/README.md

 	</div>

-More commonly you might want to use something like this `coffe% alert "I Love Cappuccino" %`
+More commonly you might want to use something like this `coffe% ... %`

+simply:
 ```php
 $shh->compiler->filter(
   array('coffeescript', 'coffee', 'cs'),